'Nowhere to run': UN report says global warming nears limits

 In a new move, scientists emphasized how cutting airborne levels of methane — a powerful but short-lived gas that has soared to record levels — could help curb short-term warming.
 Lots of methane the atmosphere comes from leaks of natural gas, a major power source.
 Livestock also produces large amounts of the gas, a good chunk of it in cattle burps.

-More than 100 countries have made informal pledges to achieve “net zero” human-caused carbon dioxide emissions sometime around mid-century, which will be a key part of climate negotiations this fall in Scotland.
+More than 100 countries have made informal pledges to achieve “net zero” human-caused carbon dioxide emissions sometime around mid-century, which will be a key part of the negotiations in Scotland.
 The report said those commitments are essential.

 “It is still possible to forestall many of the most dire impacts,” Barrett said.